-- (5) Roadbed Subgrade and Railroad Ballast Separation.
+(5) Roadbed Subgrade and Railroad Ballast Separation.
 The subgrade shall be prepared in accordance with Section 203.
 Construction vehicles shall be limited in size and mass (weight) such that rutting of the initial lift placed above the geotextile is no greater than 75 mm (3 inches) deep.
 Ruts shall not be graded off but shall be filled with material specified by the Engineer such that a minimum 200 mm (8 inches) of cover is kept over the geotextile.
 Turning of vehicles on the first lift of cover material shall not be permitted.
-The Contractor shall not use vibratory rollers on the first lift if pumping or distortion of the subgrade occurs, as determined by the Engineer. - (6) Silt Fence.
-The geotextile shall be attached on the upslope side of posts in accordance with the manufacturer's recommendation or as directed by the Engineer.
+The Contractor shall not use vibratory rollers on the first lift if pumping or distortion of the subgrade occurs, as determined by the Engineer.

+Silt Fence.
+The geotextile, and when required woven wire reinforcement, shall be attached on the up-slope side of posts in accordance with the manufacturer's recommendation or as directed by the Engineer.
 The geotextile at the bottom of the fence shall be buried in a trench a minimum of 150 mm (6 inches) below the ground surface.
 Where the geotextile elongation is 50 percent as measured in accordance with ASTM D 4632, the post spacing shall not exceed 1.2 m (4 feet); and where the elongation is less than 50 percent, the post spacing shall not exceed 2 m (6 feet).

 Either wood or steel posts shall be used.
-The posts shall have a minimum length of 1.5 m (5 feet) and shall be embedded a minimum of 460 mm (18 inches) below the ground surface.
-The spacing of the posts shall be determined by the silt fence manufacturer or by the Engineer.
+The posts shall have a minimum length of 910 mm (3 feet) and shall be embedded a minimum of 405 mm (16 inches) below the ground surface.
+The spacing of the posts shall be as shown in the Plans, or as determined by the silt fence manufacturer or the Engineer.